Masmiseim36/nxpSDK/boards/evkbmimxrt1060/lvgl_examples/lvgl_demo_benchmark_bm/lvgl_examples_readme.md

 If Kconfig is used, select the panel in Kconfig "Panel Selection".

-If package is used, modify the mcux_config.h, change DEMO_PANEL to 0 use RK043FN02H-CT.
+If package is used, modify the mcux_config.h, change LVGL_PANEL to 0 use RK043FN02H-CT.

 Steps to configure the pixel format